guidance-guarantee-programme/pension_guidance/content/tax.md

 You can take smaller cash sums from your pot without paying tax.
 25% of each chunk is tax-free.

 $E
 **Example**
 Your pot is £60,000 and you take £1,000 every month – £250 of this is tax-free.
 The remaining £750 is taxable.
 $E

 ## How your tax is paid

 Money you take from your pot comes from your provider with the tax already taken off.

 Your provider will also take off any tax due on your State Pension.

-### When you stop working

 You may pay emergency tax when you take money from your pot.
 You can [claim this back](https://www.gov.uk/claim-tax-refund/you-get-a-pension) from HM Revenue and Customs.

 ### If you continue to work

 Your employer will take any tax you owe off your earnings and your State Pension.
 This is called Pay As You Earn (PAYE).

 If your total income (including money from pensions and PAYE) is £100,000 or more for the tax year, or if you’re self-employed, you’ll have to fill in a [Self-Assessment tax return](https://www.gov.uk/self-assessment-tax-returns).